FirstHR

 Day 1 Onboarding Schedule Template

 Here is a sample Day 1 schedule for small businesses.
-Adapt it to your situation, but the key elements should remain: a warm welcome, clear structure, personal connection with leadership, and time for the new hire to absorb information.
+The key elements should remain: a warm welcome, clear structure, personal connection with leadership, and time for the new hire to absorb information.

 TimeActivityOwner